Corporate Mentoring Program

 - Pass an in-person interview

-Students selected to participate in CMP will be asked to sign an agreement that specifies their responsibilities and attendance at mandatory events over the course of the year, including workshops, networking mixers and a weekend overnight trip/retreat.
+Students selected to participate in CMP will be asked to sign an agreement that specifies their responsibilities within the mentoring relationship, and attendance at mandatory events over the course of the year: training sessinos, networking mixers, follow-up meetings with the office, and a weekend overnight trip/retreat.
 Additional details appear below.

-This weekend event, typically held the third week of October, consists of indoor projects and outdoor experiential learning activities that encourage enhanced self-awareness, teamwork, leadership, trust, and communication skills that can be applied in the academic or work setting.
+This weekend is for mentees only, although the office brings at least ten mentors to serve as volunteers and help us facilitate the weekend's activities.
+The CMP Retreat, typically held at the last weekend of September, consists of indoor projects and outdoor experiential learning activities that encourage enhanced self-awareness, teamwork, leadership, trust, and communication skills that can be applied in the academic or work setting.

-This event typically held the first week on May, marks the official conclusion of the Corporate Mentoring Program and celebrates students’ accomplishments.
+Typically held in the first Friday on May, the banquet marks the official conclusion of the Corporate Mentoring Program and celebrates students’ accomplishments.
+Participation is open to students who participated in all other SCPD programs as well, and for the winner of the SCPD Awards to be announced.

 Students are responsible for ensuring that their activities are properly recorded in their Passport and in the SCPD office to ensure proper certification award.
 The SCPD office maintains a database of student activities to ensure that commitments are being kept and it is important that this database be accurate.